aaron031291/grace_2/README.md

 - Approval API: docs/APPROVAL_API.md
 - Release Notes: docs/RELEASE_NOTES_2025-11-06.md

+Environment flags and correlation:
+- `APPROVAL_DECIDERS`: comma-separated usernames allowed to decide approvals.
+If set, others receive 403 on decision.
+If unset, no RBAC enforcement for this endpoint (dev-friendly).
+- `APPROVAL_DECISION_RATE_PER_MIN`: per-user rate (calls/min) for the decision endpoint.
+Default 10.
+- `RATE_LIMIT_BYPASS`: when truthy (`1/true/yes/on`), disables the in-memory rate limiter (use in tests/dev).
+- `X-Request-ID`: clients may send this header; the backend injects one if missing and echoes it back.
+Structured logs include `request_id` and `_verification_id` for correlation.

 Status note: This repository is not production-ready.
-Treat the Approvals flow as development-grade; structured logging and rate limits exist, but long-duration soak tests, RBAC, and hardened auth are pending.
+Treat the Approvals flow as development-grade; structured logging and rate limits exist, but long-duration soak tests, broader RBAC, and hardened auth are pending.